 Professor Courtenay Norbury debunks the myths that surround Developmental Language Disorder.

-Susan Ebbels and colleagues outline the evidence base for each of the various ‘waves.’
-Open access article.
+Susan Ebbels and colleagues outline the evidence base for each of the various ‘waves’ of intervention for DLD.
+Followed by discussion from academic and clinical perspectives.

 From Norway, a randomised control trial investigating teacher implemented intervention to develop understanding in children with DLD in mainstream schools.